juliankahlert/realuser/README.md

 ### Using `gitpack`

-To install the gem from RubyGems:
+To install the gem with gitpack:

 ```sh
 gitpack add juliankahlert/realuser